markomanninen/modelobserver/README.md

 ### Model Value Triggers

 Model value triggers library adds several properties to the base model observer.
-Main purpose of this is to enable access control to the model, removal function and add basic array manipulation functionality with triggers.
+Main purpose of this is to enable access control to the model, add branch/node removal and array manipulation functionality with three new triggers namely: remove, add and order.
 Basicly you use this library as follows:

 ```js
 var obs = BaseModelObserver();